With 2.8 billion monthly active users as of 2021, Facebook continues to be the top social media platform.

 When crafting your social media advertising strategy, consider what you really want your audience to know about your brand and how you can leverage that increased reach by communicating an important value.

-Austin Beerworks, a top alcohol brand on Facebook, stood out this year with a high-performing post that was nearly 400x the industry engagement rate on Facebook.
+Austin Beerworks, a top alcohol brand on Facebook, stood out this year with a high-performing post that was over 500x the industry engagement rate on Facebook.
 It was a simple, no-frills type of post — there wasn’t even an image or link to go with it.

 During a time when people are quitting their jobs in record numbers (AKA, The Great Resignation) and companies are being called to reevaluate what employees want, the Austin-based brewery shared an experience that not only contributed to the conversation but spoke volumes about the brand.